 We thought the best way for us was to sell our house, take some of the money and buy the RV outright so we did not have a mortgage hanging over our head.
 And that is what we did.
 In fact, it sold at full price in four days!

-We have been on the road since May 2009 and are in our third year.
+We have been on the road since May 2009 and are in our seventh year.
 We learn something new everyday and like to see and meet new people.
 We have gotten reacquainted with family and friends from coast to coast and border to border.
 We have travelled over 100,000 miles.
 At this point, it seems as if we are just getting started.